-Just months back, Paypal, Transfer to and Safaricom came into a joint venture that will revolutionise how PayPal and mobile money wallets operate in Africa.
+Just months back, Paypal, Transfer to and Safaricom came into a joint venture that will revolutionalize how PayPal and mobile money wallets operate in Africa.

-It is still good news to know that PayPal decided to work with local telecom providers running mobile money wallets to enable there users (paypal) receive and withdraw funds.
+It is still good news to know that PayPal decided to work with local telecom providers running mobile money wallets to enable their users (paypal) receive and withdraw funds.

 At the moment, this service is only available to Kenyan PayPal Users.
-They are also able to intiate funds withdraw within a couple of hours from their Paypal accounts to their Mpesa wallets.
+They are also able to initiate funds withdraw within a couple of hours from their Paypal accounts to their Mpesa wallets.

 This whole process is automated with need to first register for the service from the official Paypal-mobile money platform.

-I personally find this as a game changer as it lessens on the lengthy and costly process of withdrawing funds into bank accounts of which you either have to move into a physical branch or again transfer to a mobile wallet.
+I personally find this as a game changer as it makes it less on the lengthy and costly process of withdrawing funds into bank accounts of which you either have to move into a physical branch or again transfer to a mobile wallet.